Altus Unification War

 It is said that many of them were sent to a frontier land and took root in that land with despondency.

 Although this in itself doesn’t tell us when they were exiled and by who, the neighboring Chapel of Anticipation sheds light on this front.
 The chapel sits on a steep island just off the coast of Stormhill.
 If we approach the cliff closest to the hill, the ground collapses beneath our feet, highlighting the foundation’s volatility.
 A church just outside the castle walls opposite the chapel has similarly half-collapsed into the ocean with the ground beneath it.
 More than likely, this anomalous second house of god provided the means of transport across to the island, physical or otherwise.
 Time has not been kind to these parts and so masks the more direct connection between the castle and chapel.
 Still, the chapel and adjoining cemetery bear many of the same architectural hallmarks as Stormveil.
-While the lion and hawk imagery in the cemetery courtyard can be linked to the exiles’ heritage, the Crucible sigil floor relief cannot, as can’t the massive statues of Marika and an Erdtree Sentinel.
+While the lion and hawk imagery in the cemetery courtyard can be linked to the exiles’ heritage, the Crucible sigil floor relief cannot, as can’t the massive statues of Marika and a Tree Sentinel.

 Marika once proclaimed the Erdtree as the new Order for all, offering a choice at either becoming part of her kingdom’s Order or becoming a powerless “side stream” (傍流) of the frontier.
 This statement obviously follows the unification wars since she doesn’t yet consider land beyond the plateau to be within the bounds of her Order — Melina’s spirit sense fittingly places her at the Grand Lift of Dectus linking Altus to the rest of the lands below.
 The references to the frontier and a side stream, or flow, bear similarly obvious connections to Stormveil’s troops; the earlier term for “exile” (流刑) more literally means “punish by flow” whereas the river allusion harkens to the united plateau’s new “upper class”, a colloquialism of “upstream”. (上流) Rather than have a place on Altus as part of the upper or lower class — which is another colloquialism for “downstream” (下流) — they would be an underclass, an irrelevant side branch in the proverbial river flowing from the Erdtree capital.
 This was the Queen sending off the pagan warriors her King defeated to set up a penal colony in Limgrave.